UrbanWarlockGames/smrf-namegen/README.md

-# Spoiled Meat, Rotten Flesh name generator
+# Spoiled Meat, Rotten Flesh Name Generator
 Name and epithet generator for the biopunk fantasy tabletop role-playing game "Spoiled Meat, Rotten Flesh" made using Python.

 # How to use